Magnetic Resonance Imaging (MRI)

 Will my child need contrast?

-Some children may require an intravenous contrast material for the scan.
-Your child’s doctor orders contrast.
-If contrast is necessary, our team will provide instructions on how to prepare for your child’s test.
+Some children may need an intravenous contrast material for the scan.
+Your doctor will order it if needed.
+If contrast is needed, our team will give you instructions on how to prepare for your child’s test.

-Radiologists use the IV contrast to check the blood supply of the studied area.
+Radiologists use the IV or oral contrast to check the blood supply to an area.
 The IV contrast is very safe.
 Patients take the contrast medication halfway through the procedure.
 The child may feel a sensation like they have to urinate or a warm flushed sensation after the dye goes into the vein.
-This is a normal feeling and will subside quickly.
-There may be some discomfort with the placement of this into the vein.
+This is a normal feeling and will go away quickly.

 What happens after the MRI procedure?

-Your child’s doctor will receive the report usually within 48 hours.
+Your child’s doctor will receive the report usually within 5-7 days.
 (Please contact the doctor who ordered the scan for the results.)
-Patients should be able to resume normal activities immediately, unless your child’s doctor instructs otherwise.
+Your child should be able to go back to their normal activities right away unless your doctor says otherwise.

-If a patient received anesthesia, the child will rest in the recovery area until the medication wears off and wakes up.
-Your child may feel groggy, tired or sleepy for a period of several hours after the procedure.
+If the patient received anesthesia, the child will rest in the recovery area until the medication wears off and they wake up.
+Your child may feel groggy or tired for several hours after the procedure.

-If a patient received contrast, mildly increase your child’s fluid intake.
+If a patient received contrast, make sure they get extra fluids for the rest of the day.
 The contrast will pass naturally through your child’s body within a day.

 Why Choose CHOC?